alexisbellido/dockerize-django/README.rst

 .. code-block:: bash

-  import logging
   import pprint
   logger = logging.getLogger(__name__)
   logger.info(pprint.pformat(vars(object)))

-See `Django logging documentation <https://docs.djangoproject.com/en/1.11/topics/logging/>`_ for details.
+See `Django logging documentation <https://docs.djangoproject.com/en/2.0/topics/logging/`_.

+https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUNBUFFERED and environment variable PYTHONUNBUFFERED set to 1 may be solution to use docker logs with print in some cases but more control with logging.

 You can run a few Django commands from the container using /usr/local/bin/docker-entrypoint.sh, for example: